-So, the fetch will have pulled down the remoteBranch and put it into a local branch called “remoteBranch”. creates a local copy of a remote branch which you shouldn’t manipulate directly; instead create a proper local branch and work on that. ‘git checkout’ has a confusing feature though.
+So, the fetch will have pulled down the remoteBranch and . creates a local copy of a remote branch which you shouldn’t manipulate directly; instead create a proper local branch and work on that. ‘git checkout’ has a confusing feature though.
 If you ‘checkout’ a local copy of a remote branch, it creates a local copy and sets up a merge to it by default.

 Git clone